 The second question, “Which is better?” is more complicated.
 Our general rule of thumb is to recommend granite in dark colours and quartz in light colours.
 Here are the reasons:

+There is no problem for many granites either.
 Dark “granites” tend to be genuinely igneous rocks – crystallised out of molten magma way beneath the earth’s surface.
 As a result they are low in porosity and have great resistance to any penetration by stains.
-In addition, being dark or black, even if a stain WERE to penetrate, there is very little chance that it would show.
+In addition, being dark or black, they are not translucent or transparent: even if a stain WERE to penetrate, there is very little chance that it would show.

 A patch of water on an unsealed piece of Colonial White granite.